jadecobra/python_tdd_exercises/source/data_structures/none.rst

 * I add a comment

   .. code-block:: python
-    :lineno-start: 13
+    :lineno-start: 15
     :emphasize-lines: 2

     # NOTES
     # False is NOT None
     # None is None

+    # Exceptions seen
+    # AssertionError

-  another comment from :ref:`the AssertionError chapter<what causes AssertionError?>`
+  another comment from :ref:`the assertion_error chapter<what is an assertion?>`.

 * I add an :ref:`assertion<what is an assertion?>` for the other :ref:`boolean<what are booleans?>`

   .. code-block:: python
-    :lineno-start: 9
+    :lineno-start: 10
-    :emphasize-lines: 3
+    :emphasize-lines: 4
     :emphasize-text: True

         def test_is_none_a_boolean(self):
+            # self.assertIsNone(False)
             self.assertIsNotNone(False)
             self.assertIsNone(True)